m7bdi3/LandingPage/README.md

 - Navigation is built dynamically as an unordered list.
 - When clicking an item from the navigation menu, the link should scroll to the appropriate section.
 - It should be clear which section is being viewed while scrolling through the page.
-- Added an active state to your navigation items when a section is in the viewport.
+- Added an active state to the navigation items when a section is in the viewport.
 - Hide fixed navigation bar while not scrolling.
 - Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
 - Small update on styling/css.